-Whether you are new to selling your goods and services overseas or experienced in international trade, the Sheffield City Region Growth Hub can help your business to achieve its international potential.
+Whether you are new to selling your goods and services overseas, or experienced in international trade, the South Yorkshire Growth Hub can help your business to achieve its international potential.

 Exporting is not difficult, It’s just different.

 Research consistently shows that exporting can help your business to achieve faster and more sustainable growth.
 In fact, this is often the single biggest benefit of exporting.
-Growth through trading internationally is likely to increase your turnover through accessing new overseas customers, reduce your costs through an increase in volume and increase your staffing levels in order to fulfill international orders.
-Business productivity, innovation and efficiencies are also highly likely through the fostering of new ideas for your products and services..
+Growth through trading internationally is likely to increase your turnover through accessing new overseas customers, reduce your costs through an increase in volume, and increase your staffing levels in order to fulfil international orders.
+Business productivity, innovation and efficiencies are highly likely fostering new ideas for your products and services.
 Evidence also suggests that businesses are more likely to survive as exporting overseas helps to increase the commercial lifespan of existing products and services.

 5 steps to winning business overseas

 Like any new business venture, international trade requires a clear strategy and an investment of time, effort and money.
 Many find the prospect of tackling a new market daunting and are concerned about the changes they may have to make in areas such as staff skills, websites, and packaging.
 However, by first considering the risks and taking the proper precautions, the rewards can far outweigh the challenges

 In many instances this decision will be made for you.
 It could be that you’re already seeing lots of visits to your website from a specific country, indicating that there’s a clear interest, or it could be as simple as an overseas business contacting you and placing an order.